Structure-Aware Computing, Partial Quantifier Elimination And SAT: Introduction

 \section{Introduction}

-Arguably, all efficient algorithms of hardware verification try to take into account the structure of the formula at hand \ie to be formula-specific.
-We will say that those algorithms employ \ti{structure-aware computing}.
-The notion of structure-aware computing is not new (see e.g.~\cite{hofmann,sac_report}).
-The novelty of this paper is in relating structure-aware computing and partial quantifier elimination (PQE).
-Our objective here is twofold.
-First, we want to show that PQE can be used as a language of structure-aware algorithms.
-Second, we want to demonstrate that PQE solving itself can benefit from being structure-aware.
+A practical algorithm of hardware verification usually produces a \ti{semantic} result by being applied to a \ti{particular} formula and using its specifics (often inadvertently).
+Suppose, for instance, that a simple SAT solver performing the DPLL procedure~\cite{dpll} proves a formula $F$ unsatisfiable.
+Although it produces a semantic result (\ie this result holds for all formulas logically equivalent to $F$), it also unwittingly uses the structure of $F$ via applying BCP.
+We will say that an algorithm producing a semantic result performs \tb{structure-aware computing} if, to achieve greater efficiency, it \ti{intentionally} exploits the structure of the formula at hand.
+The objective of this paper is twofold.
+First, we want to show that structure-aware computing can be done by partial quantifier elimination (\tb{PQE}).
+Second, we want to substantiate the point that PQE solving itself can benefit from greater structure-awareness.

 In this paper, we consider only \ti{propositional} formulas in \ti{conjunctive normal form} (CNF) and only \ti{existential} quantifiers.
 PQE is a generalization of regular quantifier elimination (QE) defined as follows~\cite{hvc-14}.
 Let $F(X,Y)$ be a quantifier-free formula where $X,Y$ are sets of variables and $G$ be a subset of clauses\footnote{Given a CNF formula $F$ represented as the conjunction of clauses $C_1 \wedge \dots \wedge C_k$, we will also consider $F$ as the \ti{set} of clauses \s{C_1,\dots,C_k}. } of $F$.
 Given a formula \prob{X}{F}, the PQE problem is to find a quantifier-free formula $H(Y)$ such that $\prob{X}{F}\equiv H\wedge\prob{X}{F \setminus G}$.
 In contrast to \ti{full} QE, only the clauses of $G$ are taken out of the scope of quantifiers hence the name \ti{partial} QE.
-Note that QE is just a special case of PQE where $G = F$ and the entire formula is unquantified.
+Note that QE is just a special case of PQE where $G = F$ and the entire formula gets unquantified.
 A key role in PQE solving plays \ti{redundancy based reasoning}: to take a set of clauses $G$ out of \prob{X}{F(X,Y)}, one essentially needs to find a formula $H(Y)$ that makes $G$ \ti{redundant} in $H \wedge \prob{X}{F}$.
 The appeal of PQE is that it can be \ti{much more efficient} than QE if $G$ is a small piece of $F$.
 To solve PQE, one needs to make redundant only $G$ whereas in QE the \ti{entire} formula $F$ is redundant in $H \wedge \prob{X}{F}$.
-(For some problems, the complexity of PQE even reduces to linear~\cite{cav23}.)
-So, it is beneficial to design algorithms based on PQE.